The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

 In the evaluation, each of the 4 victim request types was tested 500 times.
 In each iteration, a random pair of private attributes in the Type-1 request was selected.
-We set \(\sigma = 0.06\) and identified 5 \textit{orthogonal} attack requests using the proposed greedy search strategy. \autoref{tab:semantic_attack} summarizes the TPR for true samples, and the separate FPRs for each false sample type when increasing the number of attack requests from 1 to 5. {Specifically, we successfully recovered 407 victim requests out of the 500 true samples with a single attack request, achieving a recovery accuracy of 81.4\% with an average FPR of 0.045.
-With 5 attack requests, 477 victim requests are recovered, demonstrating a recovery accuracy of 95.4\% with an average FPR of 0.056.
-We provide a demo for this attack in our website~\cite{Demo}.}
+We set \(\sigma = 0.06\) and identified 5 \textit{orthogonal} attack requests using the proposed greedy search strategy. \autoref{tab:semantic_attack} summarizes the TPR for true samples, and the separate FPRs for each false sample type when increasing the attack requests from 1 to 5. {Specifically, we recovered 407 victim requests out of the 500 true samples with only 1 attack request, achieving a recovery accuracy of 81.4\% with an average FPR of 0.045.
+With 5 attack requests, 477 victim requests were recovered, demonstrating a recovery accuracy of 95.4\% with an average FPR of 0.056.
+A demo of this attack is available on our website~\cite{Demo}.}